easttennesseecc-star/Q-Top-Dog-IDE/TOTAL_DOMINANCE_PLAN.md

 ```
 Extension Revenue Share:
 ├─ Free extensions: 100% to developer
-├─ Paid extensions: 85% to developer, 15% to Q-IDE
+├─ Paid extensions: 85% to developer, 15% to Top Dog
-├─ Team licenses: 75% to developer, 25% to Q-IDE
+├─ Team licenses: 75% to developer, 25% to Top Dog
-└─ Enterprise add-ons: 70% to developer, 30% to Q-IDE
+└─ Enterprise add-ons: 70% to developer, 30% to Top Dog
 ```

 **Deliverables**: